On the Security of Password-Authenticated Quantum Key Exchange: Definition of Security

 \begin{definition} A two-party quantum protocol $\Pi$ is said to \emph{statistically $\varepsilon$-securely emulate} an ideal classical functionality $\ideal{}$ \emph{with abort in the presence of static malicious adversaries} if for every (possibly unbounded) adversary $\adv{A}$ for the real model, there exists an (possibly unbounded) adversary (called the \emph{simulator}) $\adv{S}$ for the ideal model, such that

 where $S, Z \in \bin^*$ and $\lambda \in \mathbb{N}$. \end{definition}

 We also give here an adapted definition of everlasting security in the simulation-based paradigm.
-The execution in the ideal model and the real model stay the same as unconditional security, but we require that the real-world adversary and ideal-world adversary are computationally bounded.
+The execution in the ideal model and the real model stays the same as for unconditional security, but we require that the real-world adversary and ideal-world adversary are computationally bounded.

 \begin{definition} A two-party quantum protocol $\Pi$ is said to \emph{everlastingly $\varepsilon$-securely emulate} an ideal classical functionality $\ideal{}$ \emph{with abort in the presence of static malicious adversaries} if for every quantum-polynomial-time adversary $\adv{A}$ for the real model, there exists a quantum-polynomial-time adversary (called the \emph{simulator}) $\adv{S}$ for the ideal model, such that